qqwertyui/zipper/README.md

 ### 1. Description
 Simple zip archive unpacker and lister created for learning purposes.
-If you are not interested in application but in library itself it can be found under src/zipcxx It supports zip files that encryptions scheme is:
+If you are not interested in application but in library itself it can be found under src/zipcxx It supports zip files that compression scheme is:
 - stored
 - deflated